-Research - Meaning, Objectives and types, criteria of good research, Significance of research, Research and scientific methods.
-Research ethics, research integrity, standards and problems in research ethics, research safety in laboratories, welfare of animals used in research.
-Selection of research problem, Justification, theory, hypothesis, basic assumptions, limitations and delimitations of the problem.
+CO2: Recognise the criteria of good research, Significance of research, Research and scientific methods.

+CO3: Identify Research ethics, research integrity, standards and problems in research ethics, research safety in laboratories, welfare of animals used in research.

+CO4: Determine the ways of selecting of research problem, Justification, theory, hypothesis, basic assumptions, limitations and delimitations of the problem.